zanglab/bart_py3/README.md

 BART is developed and maintained by the [Chongzhi Zang Lab](http://faculty.virginia.edu/zanglab/) at the University of Virginia.

 **We only provide the source code package on github.
-In order to run BART, you have to download the [Data Libraries](http://faculty.virginia.edu/zanglab/bart/index.htm#download), or you can download the [full package](http://faculty.virginia.edu/zanglab/bart/index.htm#download).**
+In order to run BART, you have to download the [Data Libraries](http://faculty.virginia.edu/zanglab/bart/index.htm#download).**

+BART web interface (Beta version) can be accessed [here](http://bartweb.uvasomrc.io/).

 ## Installation